singlarohan/infosec-grid/README.md

-# InfoSec-Grid
+# LogLama

-InfoSec-Grid is a Python script that utilizes a Language Model (LLM) to check logs for compliance and other security breaches.
+LogLama is a Python script that utilizes a Language Model (LLM) to check logs for compliance and other security breaches.
 It identifies security breaches in logs and generates reports based on a given ruleset.

 ## Features